-SENDING-OFF OFFENCE AUTOMATIC SUSPENSION FINE COMPETITIONS TO WHICH AUTOMATIC SUSPENSION APPLIES Denying the opposing team a goal or an obvious goal- scoring opportunity by a handball offence 1 Match Denying a goal or an obvious goal-scoring opportunity to an opponent whose overall movement is towards the offender's goal by an offence punishable by a free kick 1 Match £20 a) League in which Player's team Serious foul play 3 Matches competes; b) League cup competition in which Spitting at an opponent or any other person 6 Matches £40 Player's team competes; c) FA Cup; and Violent conduct 3 Matches d) FA Trophy Using offensive, insulting or abusive language and/or gestures 2 Matches £30 Receiving a second caution in the same match 1 Match £20
+SENDING-OFF OFFENCE AUTOMATIC SUSPENSION FINE COMPETITIONS TO WHICH AUTOMATIC SUSPENSION APPLIES Denying the opposing team a goal or an obvious goal-scoring opportunity by a handball offence 1 Match Denying a goal or an obvious goal-scoring opportunity to an opponent whose overall movement is towards the offender's goal by an offence punishable by a free kick 1 Match £20 a) League in which Player's team competes; Serious foul play 3 Matches £40 b) League cup competition in which Player's team Spitting at an opponent or any other person 6 Matches competes; c) FA Cup; and Violent conduct 3 Matches d) FA Trophy Using offensive, insulting or abusive language and/or gestures 2 Matches £30 Receiving a second caution in the same match 1 Match £20

-- The period of suspension will commence 7 days after the date of the sending-off offence (unless the Club have submitted a claim of wrongful dismissal or mistaken identity). - The Senior County Cup will not be treated as a First Team fixture and cannot be used to serve suspensions for First Team matches.
-Any Misconduct for the Senior County Cup will be dealt with by the County FA as a Non First Team Misconduct - There have been several cases in recent seasons of Players at Steps 2-4 playing matches whilst under suspension, particularly following transfers to a different Club, as they were unaware that they had an outstanding suspension from a previous Club.
-It is the Player's responsibility at this level to ensure they are aware of any suspensions - you can check suspension records here: www.TheFA.com/football-rules-governance/suspensions

-Should a Player play whilst under suspension, both the Player and Club will face disciplinary action.
+- The period of suspension will commence either (a) 7 days after the date of the sending-off offence, or (b) immediately before the play-off matches if the sending-off offence occurs less than seven days prior to the first play-off match or (c) immediately if the sending-off offence is committed in a play-off match (unless in each case the Club or Player submits a claim of wrongful dismissal or mistaken identity). - The Senior County Cup will not be treated as a First Team fixture and cannot be used to serve suspensions for First Team matches.
+Any Misconduct for the Senior County Cup will be dealt with by the County FA as a Non-First Team Misconduct. - There have been several cases in recent seasons of Players at Steps 2-4 playing matches whilst under suspension, particularly following transfers to a different Club, as they were unaware that they had an outstanding suspension from a previous Club.
+It is the Player's responsibility at this level to ensure they are aware of any suspensions. - Should a Player play whilst under suspension, both the Player and Club may face disciplinary action.
 This could lead to financial penalties and further suspension.